 There's another excellent cleaning head for doing your carpets, although this 'High Torque' head does not contain a laser.
 Among the various smaller heads the pick is a powered one for doing upholstery that is almost totally resistant to getting tangled in long pet or human hairs.

-Dyson really has thought of everything with this vacuum cleaner.
-It's the complete package, the best cordless vacuum cleaner in town, has now won a T3 Award two years running.
+The Dyson V15 Detect doesn't fall short and it's the complete package, the best cordless vacuum cleaner in town, and has won many a T3 Award for its prowess and performance.

 Read our full Dyson V15 Detect review